Indian Caribbean Museum of Trinidad and Tobago

-The Indian Caribbean Museum of Trinidad and Tobago is a museum in Carapichaima, Trinidad and Tobago.
+The Indian Caribbean Museum of Trinidad and Tobago is a museum founded by the Sanatan Dharma Maha Sabha in Carapichaima, Trinidad and Tobago.
 It is dedicated to preserving the history of Indo-Caribbean culture.
-It is housed in the Waterloo Carnegie Library, near the Temple in the Sea.
+It is housed in the village of Waterloo, near the Temple in the Sea.
 The museum, founded in 2006, then was the first of its kind in the Caribbean.